 4. Geographic market

 US and UK consultants charge premium rates.
 EU and Canadian rates are typically 10–20% lower.
-Offshore audits (Eastern Europe, Asia) appear cheaper at face value but often miss B2B nuance specific to North American sales motions — Sales Engagement, ABM tooling, B2BMA configurations.
+Offshore audits (Eastern Europe, Asia) appear cheaper at face value but often miss B2B nuance specific to North American sales motions — Sales Engagement platforms, ABM tooling, B2BMA configurations.

 5. Deliverable format

 A PDF with screenshots is cheap.
 A live walkthrough with engineering detail and remediation roadmap is expensive.
-Audits with dollar-impact estimates per finding require Salesforce data review and pipeline modeling — that's the work, not the deck.
+Audits with dollar-impact estimates per finding require Salesforce data review and pipeline modeling — that is the work, not the deck.

 Typically includes: